alx-sch/STRIKE_A_POSE/README.md

 Data collection, model training, and the game script are modularized, making it easy to customize to meet your unique workout needs. 💪

+Built within a week, this project showcases rapid prototyping using modern ML tools and ready-to-use frameworks and libraries, such as MediaPipe, OpenCV, and Pygame. 🚀

 ---

 ### Demo